Chempakaraman Pillai: In Europe

 Pillai attended ETH Zurich from October 1910 until 1914, pursuing a diploma in Engineering.
 After the outbreak of the First World War, he founded the International Pro-India Committee and based its headquarters in Zürich, appointing himself president in September 1914.
+He also published a magazine under the name Pro India.
 During the same period an Indian Independence Committee was formed in Berlin by a group of Indian expatriates in Germany.
 This latter group was composed of Virendranath Chattopadhyaya, Bhupendranath Dutta, A. Raman Pillai, Taraknath Das, Maulavi Barkatullah, Chandrakant Chakravarty, M. Prabhakar, Birendra Sarkar, and Heramba Lal Gupta.

 In October 1914, Pillai moved to Berlin and joined the Berlin Committee, merging it with his International Pro-India Committee as the guiding and controlling institution for all pro-Indian revolutionary activities in Europe.
+Apart from Chattopadhyaya, Pillai was the only member of the Berlin group who was at all known; the rest were students who had responded to the call to serve their country.
 Lala Har Dayal was also persuaded to join the movement.
 Both of them cooperated with the German Intelligence Bureau for the East and helped creating German propaganda directed at Indian PoWs in German camps, particularly the Halbmondlager.
-Soon branches sprang up in Amsterdam, Stockholm, and Washington, as well as in many other parts of Europe and the Americas.
+In Berlin, he delivered anti-British lectures before large audiences, and collaborated with the Berlin-India Committee in efforts to raise an Indian Nationalist Army Corps from among prisoners of war and Indian residents in Mesopotamia, Turkey and Syria.
+By the middle of 1916, branch offices of the Indian Committee had been established in Zürich, Amsterdam, and Stockholm, headed respectively by Dasgupta, Pillai, and Chattopadhyaya.

+From his position in charge of the Committee's contacts with the outside world through Holland, Pillai devised a plan to revive Indian revolutionary activities in East Asia.
+He was acquainted with the Indonesian nationalist exile Dr. Daus Dekkar, who had come to Berlin from Zürich in early January 1915 at Barakatullah's request.
+Pillai first asked Daus Dekkar to arrange the distribution of propaganda leaflets through Holland; then in July 1915 he proposed that Daus Dekkar travel to Thailand to establish a centre of Indian propaganda and foster cooperation between Indian and Indonesian nationalists.
+After jointly discussing the plan with Wesendonck of the German Foreign Office, Daus Dekkar departed Rotterdam on 8 September 1915, travelling via the United States, where he met Ramchandra at San Francisco, and then on to Tokyo and Bangkok.
+However, he was arrested at Hong Kong and confessed everything.
+Coming on the heels of earlier setbacks, the failure of this mission effectively ended Indian revolutionary efforts in South-East Asia.